grantjo78/grantjo78.github.io/_posts/2022-05-04-arc-k8s-resources.md

 ![](/docs/assets/images/2022-05-04-arc-k8s-resources/arc-k8s-resources-namespace-signin.jpg)

-The steps below will walk you through creating a token to be utilised by Arc to allow visibility into the clusters resources.
+The steps below will walk through the creatation of a token for Arc to utilise, providing visibility to the clusters resources.

 ### Step 1: Create Service Account